 - Smile and keep smiling until your smile is genuine and deeply felt.

-2. Unhealthy belief about others
+2. Work on your unhealthy belief about others

 ASSIGNMENT: Be happy for other’s success and examine the envy

 - When you look through your friends’ social feed, be happy for them and fight the urge to feel resentment.
 The pleasure you take in their success will let fortune know that you’re ready for your share.